 The team is friendly and immensely talented.

-Manuel Finster, the manger, welcomed us and graciously put our coats away, while a young woman escorted us to our seats.
+Manuel Finster, the manager, welcomed us and graciously put our coats away, while a young woman escorted us to our seats.
 Our thanks went to the reservationist who granted our request for a table in the middle of the room.
 It was beside a gurgling fountain, which enhanced the milieu.

 The room is a glass cube.
 At night, the gardens are subtly illuminated, but diners have a clear view of the glass-walled kitchen that is across the garden.
 (A corridor is used by the staff).